XiangruiWei/UAV-GCN/README.md

 ## Optimize Alpha Parameters

 In the ``weights`` directory, we demonstrate the method to find the optimal alpha parameters for score fusion.
-Please check it !

 ## Score Fusion